Fellows in Government

 The program is designed to be an intensive learning experience that will allow students to identify their areas of interest.
 FIG consists of one community event and five meeting days that will be programmed to focus on a role of government and/or a pertinent community issue.

-The community event and meetings will be held on the following Saturdays*: September 21, 28 and October 5, 12, 19, & 26.
-The community event on September 21 is from 9 AM – 11 AM, and each meeting is from 9 AM to 1 PM.
+The community event and meetings will be held on the following Saturdays*: September 28 and October 5, 12, 19, & 26.
+Each meeting is from 9 AM to 1 PM.

 *Please note: parents or legal guardians must be able to pick up and drop off students to and from each meeting.